-More than 100 years ago, the Grand Lodge of Michigan recognized the need for a facility to care for senior Masons and their families.
-In 1891, the first original Masonic Home opened near Reed’s Lake in Grand Rapids.
+More than a century ago, the Grand Lodge of Michigan embraced a bold vision: to care for senior Masons and their families with dignity and compassion.
+In 1891, that vision became reality when the first Masonic Home opened near Reed’s Lake in Grand Rapids—a testament to the power of brotherhood and shared purpose.

 Since 1891, the Michigan Masonic Charitable Foundation has dedicated its support, whether in financial or volunteer support, to Masons and families, and other charitable organizations around the state.
 The Foundation’s mission, vision and values align with enhancing lives, whether our own or for those in need.